Sangeet (film)

 Sangeet (Music) is a 1992 Hindi film directed by K. Vishwanath starring Jackie Shroff and Madhuri Dixit in lead roles.
 Madhuri Dixit had a double role as mother and daughter; she later played similar dual mother and daughter role in Aasoo Bane Angarey, released a year later.
 Dixit's sensitive portrayal in Sangeet was appreciated; despite the film underperforming at the box office and is considered to be one of her best but underrated performances.

 Plot

 A blind, orphan girl aspires to be a successful singer.
-With the help of another street performer, she sets out to make a mark and in the process discovers her real parents.
+With the help of another street performer, she sets out to make a mark, and in the process, she discovers her real parents.